 If you are light on the budget, you’ll find plenty of options for food at Gate 2 (across from Pyramid of the Sun).
 The best part about visiting Teotihuacan is that you can exit and enter as many times as you want – on the same day, of course.
 So, feel free to make your way out to grab some lunch.
 You will not only have more options to choose from but will also save some bucks.

-A Step by Step Guide to Understanding the Archaeological Site
+Key Pointers to Understanding the Teotihuacan Archaeological Site

 Teotihuacan is a vast complex and its layout comprises of a number of sites.
 Therefore, visit this monument in stages to not miss out on anything important.